selego/whitepaper/articles/Complexity and Componentization.md

     <p>The more abstractions you add, the more mental effort it takes to understand what's happening.
 Shallow functions can make things worse by spreading logic across too many disconnected pieces.
 A deeper function with clear flow reduces this burden.
 What this looks like:</p>
     <ul>
       <li><strong>Unnecessary abstraction</strong> – Chopping up logic into too many small functions adds layers of confusion.
 A clear, deep function with purpose is easier to follow.</li>
+      <li><strong>Avoid nested if...else</strong> – It is a nightmare to understand what is going on and when!
+Instead, prefer functions that call other functions for better readability and structure.</li>
       <li><strong>Readable but not at first glance</strong> – It’s okay if it takes a few more seconds to read as long as it’s well-structured.
 Avoid tricks like ternary operators that make someone pause and rethink the flow.</li>
     </ul>
   </div>
 </div>
+>

 ## When to Duplicate / Not Duplicate